Asimawad/My-progress/titanic/README.md

-#In this notebook, we're going to analyse the famous Titanic dataset from Kaggle.
-The dataset is meant for supervised machine learning, but we're only going to do some exploratory analysis at this stage.
+# In this notebook, I'll be going to analyse the famous Titanic dataset from Kaggle.
+The dataset is meant for supervised machine learning.

 We'll try to answer the following questions: